Abdul Aziz Awda: Foundation and deportation

 Beginning in August 1983, when PIJ members murdered a yeshiva student in Hebron, resulting in mass arrests and Awda's banning from the IUG campus, he and the Palestinian Islamic Jihad became the focus of greater scrutiny from the Israeli government.
 In 1984 he was arrested and spent eleven months in prison for incitement.
 Although Awda avoided directly associating himself with PIJ attacks, he continued to promote its cause and convened with three of its members prior to an attack in October 1986.
-After a series of clashes between the Israeli Defense Forces and six PIJ members, beginning with their escape from prison on 18 May 1987 and ending with their deaths in Shuja'iyya on 6 October, Awda praised them and called on his fellow Palestinians to follow the principle of martyrdom.
+After a series of clashes between the Israel Defense Forces and six PIJ members, beginning with their escape from prison on 18 May 1987 and ending with their deaths in Shuja'iyya on 6 October, Awda praised them and called on his fellow Palestinians to follow the principle of martyrdom.
 As violence and tensions between Palestinians and the Israeli government rose, Awda's ability to motivate and mobilize demonstrators became a cause for concern.
 On 17 November 1987, Commander Yitzhak Mordechai ordered his deportation from Gaza, sparking protests at the IUG and the al-Qassam Mosque.
 (Note: Abu-Amr and Hatina have speculated that the reason Awda and other arrested PIJ members were deported in the late 1980s instead of being imprisoned, as was the practice before, was to prevent the organization's leaders from recruiting new members from among their fellow inmates.)
 Awda protested the decision, denying membership in any extremist organizations and arguing that he was promoting jihad as self-defense rather than violence.
 Shaqaqi would be deported as well on 1 August 1988.